-By Marianne Wayland.
-Last Updated 14th March 2022.
+By Stephen Kane.
+Last Updated 25th October 2023.
 If you were the victim of a crime of violence and you suffered mental or physical harm, you could seek compensation through the Criminal Injuries Compensation Authority (CICA) when there is no other option.
 The CICA is an executive agency of the Government.
 It was set up to provide compensation to those who are harmed by violent events when they have no other avenue to claim compensation.
 Therefore, for the CICA to accept a compensation claim you must meet specific criteria.
 This includes proof your injuries happened through no fault of your own.
 Submitting a claim through the CICA scheme can prove challenging and there is a strict time limit that must be respected.

 Our guide offers vital information on how to prove you were not responsible for your injuries.
 The guide provides advice on what you could include in a claim through the CICA, and we explain how money awarded is worked out.